How East Midlands Airport Supports the Local Community

 (or part of a building) which is being used as a domestic dwelling (a home) may be eligible for a grant, as long as it was built before January 2002.

-For more information about our SIGS scheme please see our Living Near the Airport factsheet and our SIGS Brochure
+For more information about our SIGS scheme please see our SIGS Brochure.

 The SIGS brochure includes a map which shows the boundary for the scheme and the different zones within it, as well as details of how to find out whether you are eligible, and the contact details of our managing agent.